 |

-The Riseley Lads’ Wager
+The Riseley

-himself.
+miller himself.
 Joe took on the bet and carried the sack to the mill.
-The miller
+The

-his friends.
-The old post mill in the story was demolished after it was hit
+buying drinks for his friends.
+The old post mill in the story was demolished

-by lightning in 1946.
+after it was hit by lightning in 1946.
 Song Printed in

 Bedfordshire County Life Magazine Issue 25 |